Fowlpox

 Keep the bedding and nest boxes clean and changed out frequently.
 The dander of infected birds can harbor the virus for up to a year.
 So clean out the nest boxes and replace their bedding often and even disinfect the area as needed.

-Abide by strict biosecurity protocols by not allowing strangers onto your property that also have birds.
+biosecurity protocols by not allowing strangers onto your property that also have birds.
 You don't want them to bring any diseases on to your property on their shoes or other clothing.

 Quarantine any new birds that you purchase for a minimum of 3 weeks.
 Not just for fowlpox, but for many other diseases and infections.
 It is never a good idea to bring in new birds if you can help it.
 Buy from a reputable breeder.
 Only buy birds that appear healthy.
 Never bring a bird into your flock that shows any signs of illness.
 There are many diseases that your birds can get that they will become carriers of always have the potential to spread that disease to new birds that you acquire, along with contaminating your property.